kshlm/kshlm.in/content/about/this-site.md

 ## Tools

-### acmetool

-[acmetool](https://hlandau.github.io/acme/) is used to automatically obtain [Let's Encrypt]({{<relref "#let-s-encrypt">}}) TLS certificates.
-It has been configured to automatically renew certificates (using a [systemd-timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html)).
-A [Cloudflare dns hook](https://github.com/yinguanhao/acme-dns-hook-cloudflare) is used to perform DNS verifications for the acme protocol.

-acmetool has been installed using the [hlandau/acmetool](https://copr.fedorainfracloud.org/coprs/hlandau/acmetool/) copr repository.

 ### Caddy

 [Caddy](https://caddyserver.com/) is a really easy to use webserver used to serve this site.
-It serves HTTP2 by default and has [automatic HTTPS](https://caddyserver.com/docs/automatic-https) (which isn't used on this site by the way).
+It serves HTTP2 by default and has [automatic HTTPS](https://caddyserver.com/docs/automatic-https).

 Caddy has been configured to serve the site over HTTP2 using [TLS certificates]({{<relref "#acmetool">}}) from [Let's Encrypt]({{<relref "#let-s-encrypt">}}).
-The git (with a Github hook) and hugo Caddy plugins, are used to automatically deploy updates to the site.
+The git (with a Github hook) Caddy plugin, are used to automatically deploy updates to the site.

-Caddy has been installed using the [xena/caddy](https://copr.fedorainfracloud.org/coprs/xena/caddy/) copr repository.
+Caddy has been installed using the [getcaddy.com](https://getcaddy.com) script, with the http.git, http.minify and a few other plugins enabled.

 ### CentOS

-The site is served off a [CentOS](https://www.centos.org/) 7.2 VM hosted on [Scaleway]({{<relref "#scaleway">}}).
+The site is served off a [CentOS](https://www.centos.org/) 7.4 VM hosted on [Scaleway]({{<relref "#scaleway">}}).

 ### Git and Git-LFS